 |Weight||2.84 lbs (1.29 kg)+ .44 lbs (.2 kg) charger, US version|

 |Extras||white backlit keyboard, 5.65″ ScreenPad, HD webcam, IR Hello camera and near-field mics, available in Royal Blue or Icicle Silver||white backlit keyboard, 5.65″ ScreenPad, HD webcam, IR Hello camera and near-field mics, available in Royal Blue|

-Just like with the past series, Asus will most likely offer the ZenBook UX434 in various configurations, with Core i5 and i7 processors, with or without the MX250 GPU (UX434FL – with, UX434FA – without), as well as with or without a touchscreen.
-The availability is going to vary between regions, and there’s no way to tell in advance which variants will make it to your country.
+Just like with the past series, Asus offers the ZenBook UX434 in various configurations, with Core i5 and i7 processors, with or without the MX250 GPU (UX434FL / UX434FLC – with dGPU, UX434FA / UX434FAC – without), as well as with or without a touchscreen.
+The availability of each option varies between regions, and there’s no way to tell in advance which will make it to your country.

 Design and construction

 On the outside, the 2020 ZenBook UX434FLC is mostly identical to the previous Zenbook UX434FL and UX434FN, so I’ll direct you to our existing article for in-depth impressions on the build and design.

 There are, however, three important differences to keep in mind.
 Firstly, while the 2020 UX434FLC is available in either Silver or Blue, the 2019 model is only available in the Royal Blue color scheme as far as I can tell, which looks nice, but at the same time shows smudges and fingerprints much easier than the silver variant.
 Secondly, the 2020 and late-2019 models gets a large ScreenPad that occupies a bigger part of the palm-rest, without interfering with the everyday use practicality in any way.